firstname.lastname@example.org | 254 20 2663761 or 254 713 771 001

 Turkana county placed itself in the world map many years ago because of many archaeological and paleoanthropological findings, many dating back millions of years ago.

-Here you will find a significant mix of cultures of the Samburu, Turkana, El molo (the smallest community in Kenya), Arial, Somali, Redille, Gabra, Pokot and lately many Kikuyus who come to do bussiness.
+Here you will find a significant mix of cultures of the Samburu, Turkana, El molo (the smallest community in Kenya), Arial, Somali, Redille, Gabra, Pokot and lately many Kikuyus who come to do business.

-A trip to Turkana is not a regular safari, it is an adventure of a life time.
+Lake Turkana safari is not a regular safari, it is an adventure of a life time.
 It is a journey that requires both mental and physical readiness because of the many hours one sits in the vehicle.
 Although breaks are slotted in our itineraries, it is by no means for the faint heart.
 But when the lake opens up in front of you, the feeling of accomplishment is second to none: you have dared to cross the rough terrains, conquered, and the Jade sea is just in front of you.

 The National Museums of Kenya holds the world’s largest collection of human pre-history, the longest and most complete record spanning over 27 Million years.
 Among other findings in Lake Turkana dating back millions of years is the famous Turkana boy.
 It is no wonder then Turkana has been named as the Cradle of mankind, because we humans can trace back fossil findings in Turkana that proves we humans existed there millions of years back.